Ink230/irongoon/README.md

 Aside from that, experiment with the config settings (different randomizer options) and see what is fun.

+Quick Notes

+- Early game is heavily balanced around power functions, there is some attempt at adjusting for this but good luck
+- You may deal lots of damage but you may also take lots of damage ✔
 # Irongoon Rules
 The [Irongoon Rules](https://gist.github.com/Ink230/76197fd8251de5e0927d99077e0c1124) is a WIP goal of capturing the Ironmon essence.